 New Brighton (Wallasey) Beach

-New Brighton Beach, in the north-west corner of the Wirral peninsula offers an attractive 3/4-mile stretch of golden sand.
+New Brighton Beach, in the north-east corner of the Wirral peninsula offers an attractive 3/4-mile stretch of golden sand.
 In the summer months it is a popular destination for day-trippers.

 From the beach there are striking views over the Liverpool city skyline.
 The beach is a good place to watch ships sailing out from the mouth of the Mersey estuary into the Irish Sea.

 Beyond the marine lake is the 19th century Grade II listed Perch Rock Fort, once part of the sea-defences system.
 Beyond the fort is the picturesque Perch Rock lighthouse.

 Children visiting the beach will enjoy playing around the Black Pearl, a community-built driftwood boat.